Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Well-posedness of the initial (meromorphic) vector RHP

-It remains to verify {\it (iv)}.
-In the nonresonant case \eqref{chinonres} implies that the Wronskian $W(k,t)$ of the Jost solutions $\phi(k,x,t)$ and $\phi_1(k,x,t)$ does not vanish at $k=\I c$ for all $t$.
-In turn, $T(k,t)$ is bounded and continuous as $k \to \I c$, and the same is true for the components of the vector $m$.
+It remains to verify {\it (v)}.
+The case $\ell=1$ implies that the Wronskian $W(k,t)$ of the Jost solutions $\phi(k,x,t)$ and $\phi_1(k,x,t)$ does not vanish at $k=\I c$ for all $t$ (cf. \cite{EGT}, formula (6.2)).
+This implies that $T(k,t)$ is bounded and continuous as $k \to \I c$, and the same is true for the components of the vector $m$.